pdoehle/swc-notes/python.md

 - SLIDE

-- Explain the anotomy of an `if` statement.
+- Explain the anatomy of an `if` statement.

 - With `if` and `else`, only one or the other is ever executed.